 - Mass customization

 James' criticism is when only the first pillar is emphasized.
 Focusing on flow with out staff engagement and flexibility does sound more like “L.A.M.E.”
 (Lean as Misguidedly Executed) than real Lean.

-For what it’s worth, I encouraged Dr. James to repeat that criticism as loudly and as often as he could, since it’s not a criticism of true Lean, it’s a criticism of how it’s often practiced.
-“Fake lean” or “L.A.M.E.” helps nobody and it gets in the way (due to bad reputation) of those trying to do it the right way.
+For what it's worth, I encouraged Dr. James to repeat that criticism as loudly and as often as he could, since it's not a criticism of what you might call “true Lean” — it's a criticism of how it's often practiced.
+“Fake lean” or “L.A.M.E.” (or whatever awkward term you give it) helps nobody and it gets in the way (due to bad reputation) of those trying to practice Lean the “right” way.